2018 Mid-Season Invitational: Groups

-Round 2
+Knockouts

 Random draw.
 Winners of the series advance to group stage.
 Losers will be eliminated.

 As the highest ranking emerging region in the 2018 Mid-Season Invitational, Vietnam (VCS) was given a direct spot in the main event at the 2018 World Championship, which was awarded to their summer champions.

 Group stage

 Double Round Robin.
 Top 4 teams advance to Knock-out stage.

 China, Europe, South Korea and TW/HK/MO will get pool 1 in 2018 World Championship Main Group Stage for Summer split Champion.
 North America and Vietnam will get pool 2.